AdventureNorthernEscapes/hugo-website/content/services.md

 layout: "services"

 hero:
-  subtitle: "Investment Strategies"
+  subtitle: "Our Services"
   title: "Three Strategic Pathways to Wealth Creation"

 services:
-  - title: "Portfolio Builder"
+  - title: "Our Vision"
     icon: "fa-solid fa-chart-pie"
-    description: "This is our flagship service, carefully designed for steady, long-term growth.
-We construct a diversified portfolio of residential and commercial properties, focusing on stable rental yields and capital appreciation."
+    description: "Our vision is simple: to provide great living spaces that people love to call home.
+We understand that a property is more than just bricks and mortar—it's about creating environments where individuals and families can thrive.
+Adventure Northern Escapes aims to contribute to communities by revitalising properties and maintaining the highest standards of service."
     features:
       - "In-depth market analysis and property sourcing"
       - "Risk mitigation through diversification"